davkoh/Bayesian-MIDAS/README.md

 -----

-This site it currently undergiong major revisions in line with the review process at JBES.
+This site it currently undergiong revisions in line with the review process at JBES.
 The new branch will soon be merged into main.

 -----